Psychology Intermediate

 What is loss framing vs gain framing?

-Gain framing presents information as something you will get: 'Save 40% this month.'
+Gain framing presents information as something you will acquire: 'Save 40% this month.'
 Loss framing presents it as something you will lose if you don't act: 'Paying full price after Sunday.'
-Research consistently shows loss framing outperforms gain framing for purchase decisions, because loss aversion makes potential losses feel approximately twice as motivating as equivalent potential gains.
-However, gain framing performs better in contexts where the emotional stakes are high — health decisions, for example.
+Research consistently shows loss framing outperforms gain framing for most purchase decisions, because loss aversion makes potential losses feel approximately twice as motivating as equivalent potential gains.
+However, gain framing performs better for decisions where the emotional stakes are high and anxiety is already elevated — health or safety decisions, for example, can be paralyzed by loss framing.

 How do I apply framing to my CTA copy?